-Why reading with your baby is important
+Why reading with babies is important

 - Try out funny noises and sounds – play and have fun!

-- books with pictures of babies and faces
+- have pictures of babies and faces

-Here are some books your baby might enjoy:
+Here are books your baby might enjoy:

 - Brown bear brown bear, What do you see? by Bill Martin Junior